cockroachdb/docs/_includes/v21.1/orchestration/start-cockroachdb-secure.md

 ### Configure the cluster

-1. Download and modify our StatefulSet configuration:
+1. Download and modify our [StatefulSet configuration](https://github.com/cockroachdb/cockroach/blob/master/cloud/kubernetes/bring-your-own-certs/cockroachdb-statefulset.yaml):

     {% include_cached copy-clipboard.html %}
     ~~~ shell
     $ curl -O https://raw.githubusercontent.com/cockroachdb/cockroach/master/cloud/kubernetes/bring-your-own-certs/cockroachdb-statefulset.yaml
     ~~~

-1. Update `secretName` with the name of the corresponding client secret.
+1. Update `secretName` with the name of the corresponding node secret.

     The secret names depend on your method for generating secrets.
 For example, if you follow the below [steps using `cockroach cert`](#create-certificates), use this secret name: